coderkan/adxl312_i2cLib/README.md

 # adxl312_i2cLib

-This library can be use for embedded Linux systems to communicate protocol I2C for [ADXL312](http://www.analog.com/media/en/technical-documentation/data-sheets/ADXL312.pdf) Digital Accelerometer.
+This Library can be used to communicate with the I2C protocol for the [ADXL312](http://www.analog.com/media/en/technical-documentation/data-sheets/ADXL312.pdf) Digital Accelerometer in Embedded Linux Systems.

-Definition of ADXL312 you can check **adxl312_io.h** library.
-More detail you can check this out [file](https://github.com/coderkan/adxl312_i2cLib/blob/master/adxl312_io.h).
+You can find detailed definitions of ADXL312 in the[adxl312_io.h] (https://github.com/coderkan/adxl312_i2cLib/blob/master/adxl312_io.h)library.

 * [Setup](#setup)
 * [Write Byte](#write-byte)